Immersive PLC Programming Workshop: Combinational and Sequential Logic

 Each participant will apply presented concepts on their individual PLC while working in a small community of other professionals in a shared learning environment.
 Upon completion, participants will be able to program PLCs using combinational and sequential logic to implement a large class of automation systems.

-The lessons and activities in this two-day experience are designed for any engineering professional interested in gaining experience in PLC programming and industrial control systems.
-The activities are designed to push participants, but content will be accessible to any professional in an engineering role or with an engineering degree.
+The lessons and activities in this two-day experience are designed for engineering and manufacturing professionals interested in gaining experience in PLC programming and industrial control systems.
+The activities are designed to push participants, but content will be accessible to engineering and technical professionals.

 "This workshop was just the perfect blend of application and theory.
 Making a real-world problem an abstract set of ideas on paper really made me think of the challenges I have at work in a different light, and I can't wait to directly take what I learned here and apply it."